Warnings showing in Front end

 Over to You

-WordPress warnings, error statements, and messages don’t stop WordPress sites from loading, as happens in other scenarios, such as an error establishing a database connection.
+WordPress warnings, error statements, and messages don’t stop WordPress sites from loading, as in other scenarios, such as an error establishing a database connection.

 However – such errors can open doors for attackers, helping them see revealed versions of vulnerable assets in WordPress.
-Then, hackers can craft payloads for weak points in a WordPress site – allowing them take control of vulnerable areas.
+Then, hackers can craft payloads for weak points in a WordPress site – allowing them to take control of vulnerable areas.

 If you don’t prefer changing the wp-config.php yourself, you can consult our support channel for assistance.
 In this case – you can ask for a one-time support plan, monthly package, or live session to fix, make changes, and maintain your WordPress infrastructure.